FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

   h * G = delta quad text("by definition")
 $

-=== Eigen functions of a LTI system
+=== Eigenfunctions of an LTI system
-An eigenfunction is a function $f$ for which the output of the operator is the same function, scaled by some constant:
+An eigenfunction is a function $f$ for which the output of the operator is the same function scaled by some constant:
 $
   H{f} = lambda f thin,
 $